Solid / Self

 Disqualifying: No points, white blaze, white stripes, white on tail tips, and other white markings.

-Body color a heathered tawny brown-gray with darker dorsal band.
-Light patches on whisker beds, above eyes, and behind ears.
-Foot colour is usually a shade lighter than nose, tail and ear points due to the agouti base, but should still be evident.
+Body color a heathered tawny brown-gray with slightly darker dorsal band.
+Points should be clearly visible, but less prominent, much like Himalayan points.
+Foot color is usually a shade lighter than nose, tail, and ear points due to the agouti base, but should still be evident.
 Belly tone to be light in color with noticeable demarcation.
 Scattered black whiskers.
 Black or red eyes.

 Genetics: